-For greater clarity, if measurement data for the hour required are missing (i.e. measurement data was not submitted), Adjusted Control Group $Load_h$ - Treatment Group $Load_h$ in the above formula is zero (0).
+For greater clarity, if measurement data for the hour required are missing (i.e. measurement data was not submitted), or monthly residential contributor information was not submitted, Adjusted Control Group Loadh - Treatment Group Loadh in the above formula is zero (0).